Best time to visit Bali

 Bali has a tropical climate, with year-round warm and humid weather, with temperatures staying consistently between 20°C and 32°C throughout the year.
 This makes Bali an excellent holiday destination no matter when you visit.

-Bali’s weather and climate is affected by a range of factors, from seasonality and large-scale weather patterns to climate change and monsoon winds.
-Understanding Bali’s climate is important if you want the best chance of consistently great weather.
+Bali’s weather is affected by a range of climate factors, which causes variations in rainfall and sunshine hours especially.
+Understanding Bali’s weather and climate is important if you want the best chance of consistently great weather.

 The main factor which determines Bali’s weather – including rainfall, sunshine and humidity – is whether it is wet or dry season.